-In this article, we will go through some tips on how to get the most of your coverage and what you should consider before you purchase a Term Life policy.
+In this article, we will go through some tips on how to get the most of your coverage and what you should consider before you purchase a Term Life insurance policy.

 A Term Life Insurance plan only provides a payout in the event of death, permanent disability and terminal illness.

-Tip 1: Calculating your coverage
+Tip 1: Calculating your term life insurance coverage

 The main consideration you will need to know is the extent of your financial obligations.
 A simple analysis would be to see who are your dependents and how much money they would require for them to be cared for in the event of your passing.
 The next component of your obligations is any existing debts you may owe.